ttscoff/na_gem/README.md

     move                - Move an existing action to a different section next, show          - Show next actions
-    open                - Open a todo file in the default editor projects            - Show list of projects for a file prompt              - Show or install prompt hooks for the current shell restore, unfinish   - Find and remove @done tag from an action
+    open                - Open a todo file in the default editor plugin              - Run a plugin on selected actions projects            - Show list of projects for a file prompt              - Show or install prompt hooks for the current shell restore, unfinish   - Find and remove @done tag from an action